 Teilhardism - Text by M. Alan Kazlev Christian-omegist religion popular in a few nearbaseline habitats throughout the galaxy.
 The relations to the teachings of the original Teilhard are often tenuous at best.

 Tiplerite Church - Text by M. Alan Kazlev from an idea by Michael Flynn in Anders Sandberg's Transhuman Terminology One of a number of small Inner Sphere omegist sects based on a Tiplerian cosmology.
-Mostly Terran Federation membership.
+Mostly Terragen Federation membership.

 TRHN Pantheism - Text by M. Alan Kazlev A development of Objective Pantheism found among some TRHN clades, but rejected as "cryptosubjective" by the Objectivist Commonwealth.